kind-grape/prom-k8s/README.md

 ```

 ### Create Auxilary Resources for Deployments/Statefulset
+1. Update the correspnding values such as namespaces/SA in the yaml file so that it reflects the actual cluster info from the environment

 1. Create prometheus config map
    ```
    oc apply -f prom-conf-cm.yaml
    ```
+   ***note***
+   going forward Vault telemetry config should be updated with `unauthenticated_access` as true, so that the Prometheus config no longer requires a Vault token to retrieve the telemtry data

 1. Create grafana datasource conf config map or secret
   ***note***